 Even now, each year I decorate the house, buy pumpkins and get the treats in for the trick or treaters.
 As Halloween tends to fall inside or just after half term it is gradually turning into a larger event and that is absolutely fine by me!

-I have an annual pass for Wellington Country Park and am very familiar with all they have to offer.
-For more information on the attraction and for details of their prices please do refer one of my previous posts.
-I visit the park most weeks and try to make an effort to make it up there when an event is on – during the summer we made it to their pirate themed weekend with Jake donning his eye patch and sword.
+I have an annual pass for Wellington Country Park and am very familiar with all they have to offer– for more information on the attraction and for details of their prices please do refer one of my previous posts.
+I tend to visit the park most weeks and try to make an effort to make it up there when an event is on – during the summer we made it to their pirate-themed weekend and we also love their inflatables events.
+Having a country park like this right on our doorstep is such a bonus especially if you love outdoor play as much as we do!
+They never fail to deliver and Halloween is no exception as you will see…

 Every October half term they celebrate Hallo’welly’ween and when we visited we had such an enjoyable time that I thought I would share it with you all.